MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The range referenced must be valid; all pointers must be dereferenceable and, within the sequence, the last position must be reachable from the first by incrementation.

-The complexity is linear, with exactly `Count` calls to the generator being required.
+The complexity is linear, with exactly `count` calls to the generator being required.

 ### Example